British Gliding Association: Role

 When the BGA was formed, it assumed responsibility for British gliding and the British government has not seen the need to change a system of self-regulation, because it has been effective and economical.
-As a result, the BGA still has the authority that it assumed to manage most aspects of gliding in the UK though the European Aviation Safety Agency is gradually causing greater regulation.
-Consequently, British glider pilots do not need a licence awarded by the Civil Aviation Authority (CAA) until 2018.
-Instructors and pupil pilots are trained to BGA standards; annual inspections of gliders are done by engineers authorised by the BGA, whose qualifications are accepted by the CAA; and minor accidents are investigated by the BGA alone.
+As a result, the BGA still has the authority that it assumed to manage most aspects of gliding in the UK.
+Instructors and pilots are trained to BGA standards; annual inspections of gliders are done by engineers authorised by the BGA, whose qualifications are accepted by the Civil Aviation Authority (CAA); and minor accidents are investigated by the BGA alone.
 Since September 2008 all gliders have a full CAA registration and airworthiness checks to EASA standards, except for a number of mainly vintage and one-off types which remain under BGA control.

+British Glider pilots did not need a glider pilot licence awarded by the CAA until 2018.

+The BGA-issued Gliding Certificate (aka Glider Pilot Certificate) is being phased out, in favour of a new Sailplane Pilot Licence (SPL).
+These will still be issued by the BGA, under Delegated Authority from the CAA.
+The SPL is specified in UK Part-SFCL.
+The SPL is an ICAO-compliant licence which can be used abroad.
+Existing Gliding Certificates can be converted to an SPL.
+The BGA also issues the Glider Pilot Licence, which is not compliant with Part-SFCL and is being phased out.

 An elected Executive Committee of twelve is responsible for running the BGA.
 There are nine sub-committees covering the BGA's functions: